;

 When I first opened the door to the world of natural living, my first experiment with DIY natural products was laundry detergent.
 That was I believe in 2012, maybe earlier!
 Back then, non-toxic products were a lot harder to come by, so you had to get resourceful.
 If you found them they were expensive, usually not very effective, and often not as natural as the package claimed them to be.
 Hello, green washing.
 Hence diving into DIY natural products was sort of necessary.

 Over the years I have tried plenty of natural laundry detergent recipes, and they often left me disappointed.
 Many call for borax, which has been questioned when it comes to safety.
 Others left a film in my washing machine and on my clothes.
 Several other recipes called for grating a bar of castile soap, and while I have tried that, I honestly just don’t have the patience to do so.
 We wash most of our laundry on cold, so I also found sometimes the grated soap particles (when using a DIY laundry powder) wouldn’t fully melt, and then would leave little bits of dried soap on the laundry I was trying to clean.
-I also found that several recipes made massive batches, 5+ gallons, and that might be worthwhile if you have a large family, but we don’t, plus I don’t have the space for all that!
+I also found that several recipes made massive batches, 5+ gallons, and that might be worthwhile if you have a large family, but we really don’t need that much.

 How Does Homemade Natural Laundry Detergent Work?